 The CoTE Student Portal allows students in CoTE-approved programs to monitor their licensure progress.
 The CoTE portal allows students to view their status on requirements such as: ICTS test scores, Bloodborne Pathogens Training, Teacher Education Safety Training and criminal background check.
 The portal also includes information regarding deadlines, announcements, contact information, CoTE policies, online evaluation forms and other links of interest.

-The K-12 Practicum is a supervised field experience of professional-level duties in an approved school library placement site.
-It is designed to provide K-12 LIS Licensure students with the opportunity to work in a school environment under the supervision of an experienced Library Information Specialist with the guidance of the Program Coordinator.
+The practicum is a supervised field experience of professional-level duties in an approved school library placement site.
+It is designed to provide School Librarian Licensure students with the opportunity to work in a school environment under the supervision of an experienced Library Information Specialist with the guidance of the Program Coordinator.
 It is also an opportunity to integrate the educational theory and course content knowledge with the application of best principles and practices for working with youth and young adults.
 Students will be able to experience real issues, obstacles and solutions within the K-12 school setting by interacting with professional colleagues and engaging in professional activities while gradually assuming some teaching responsibilities.

 Students will complete a minimum of 100 hours and receive a maximum of 2 semester hours of graduate credit.
-Prerequisites include completion of 14 hours of LIS coursework, and acceptance into the K-12 Library Information Specialist Licensure program.
+Prerequisites include completion of 14 hours of LIS coursework, and acceptance into the School Librarian Licensure program.
 Students complete the practicum requirement the semester prior to student teaching.
 See a map of schools where librarians have supervised students in field experiences.
 New placement sites are added each semester, according to student's needs.

 For More Information